 - Limit construction access to designated, stabilized exits.
-For larger or linear projects, restrict access to one (or two) defined routes. - Design the entrance so that it is located at the upslope side of the construction site, not at the lowest point, to prevent runoff from leaving the site. - o Incorporate barriers (e.g., silt fence or construction safety fencing) to prevent vehicles from bypassing the full length of the entrance.

-• Design & Construction Requirements:

-- o Construct the entrance apron with washed, well-graded gravel or crushed rock having a nominal size of 1 to 3 inches. - Ensure the dimensions meet a minimum of 50 feet in length and 20 feet in width (adapted to specific site conditions).
-The exit should be properly graded to direct runoff away from the site. - o Install a washrack at ground level to aid in cleaning vehicle tires.
-If a wheel cleaning system is provided, the entrance width may be reduced to funnel traffic effectively. - Construct the stabilized surface to a minimum thickness of 6 inches using stone or recycled concrete with little or no fines. - o Overlay geotextile fabric beneath the rock if required. - o When wash areas are provided, ensure that washing is conducted on a stabilized surface that drains into a properly constructed sediment trap or basin.

-• Integration with Other BMPs:

-O Use in conjunction with other BMPs such as Wheel Washing (BMP 24), Street Sweeping (BMP 25) and Dust Control (BMP 12).
+For larger or linear projects, restrict access to one (or two) defined routes. - Design the entrance so that it is located at the upslope side of the construction site, not at the lowest point, to prevent runoff from leaving the site. - Incorporate barriers (e.g., silt fence or construction safety fencing) to prevent vehicles from bypassing the full length of the entrance. - Design & Construction Requirements: - Construct the entrance apron with washed, well-graded stone or crushed rock having a nominal size of 3 to 5 inches. - Ensure the dimensions meet a minimum of 50 feet in length and 20 feet in width (adapted to specific site conditions).
+The exit should be properly graded to direct runoff away from the site. - Install a washrack at ground level to aid in cleaning vehicle tires.
+If a wheel cleaning system is provided, the entrance width may be reduced to funnel traffic effectively. - Construct the stabilized surface to a minimum thickness of 6 inches using stone or recycled concrete with little or no fines. - Overlay soil with geotextile fabric beneath the rock as needed in soft soils to prevent rock mixing with underlying soil. - When wash areas are provided, ensure that washing is conducted on a stabilized surface that drains into a properly constructed sediment trap or basin. - Integration with Other BMPs: - Use in conjunction with other BMPs such as Wheel Washing (BMP 24), Street Sweeping (BMP 25) and Dust Control (BMP 12).